Masuzu/GBFPokerBot/README.md

 Current version patch notes [2.10.0](https://gbtools.azurewebsites.net/SarasaBot/en/Home/PatchNotes#2-10-0)

-While you are at it, you can also check out [Zooey-bot](https://github.com/Masuzu/ZooeyBot), a well-established quest grinding bot for Grandblue Fantasy, and her sister [Sarasa-bot](https://github.com/Masuzu/SarasaBot).
+While you are at it, feel free to check out [Zooey-bot](https://github.com/Masuzu/ZooeyBot), a well-established quest grinding bot for Grandblue Fantasy, and her sister [Sarasa-bot](https://github.com/Masuzu/SarasaBot).
 Raiding has never been this easygoing!

 Did you know that onboarding new members also nets you **[cash rewards](https://gbtools.azurewebsites.net/en/Home/AffiliateProgram)**?